cypress-io/cypress/packages/packherd/README.md

 Since packherd cannot know how the modules are keyed inside the maps you should pass a  `getModuleKey` function of [this type][GetModuleKey] in order to resolve those keys.

-For example in the case of [v8-snapshot][v8-snapshot] the [getModuleKey implementation][v8-snapshot module key] implementation relies on a resolver map that is embedded inside the app's snapshot.
+For example in the case of [v8-snapshot][v8-snapshot] (TODO: Update this link when snapshot module is added) the [getModuleKey implementation][v8-snapshot module key] (TODO: Update this link when snapshot module is added) implementation relies on a resolver map that is embedded inside the app's snapshot.
 Additionally it knows how modules are keyed via the [modified esbuild][cypress esbuild] bundler it uses.